 According to the Association of Washington Cities 2004 Tax and User Fee Survey, 186 cities responded that they charged either a regulatory or revenue generating business license fee.
 Attachment A provides a list of 19 cities that are either in close proximity to Shoreline and/or are cities used as comparables to Shoreline.
 All of these cities require a business license.
-Of those 19, 12 of them charge a flat fee business license which would indicate that they are charging a business license for regulation purposes.
-Of those 12 cities charging a regulatory business license fee, four of the cities also charge a business and occupation tax.
-This would include Seattle, Bellevue, Everett, and Lake Forest Park.
+Of those 19, 11 of them charge a flat fee business license which would indicate that they are charging a business license for regulation purposes.
+Of those 11 cities charging a regulatory business license fee, five of the cities also charge a business and occupation tax.
+This would include Seattle, Bellevue, Everett, Lake Forest Park and Olympia.
 Bellevue and Everett only require that businesses obtain a license one-time and have no requirement for an annual renewal, although businesses must pay the business and occupation tax on an on-going basis.
 Of the seven cities charging a revenue generating business license fee, only one city, Burien, charges a business and occupation tax.

-Although most cities put any revenue generated from business license fees in their general fund to cover the cost of implementing a business license program and other general government costs, the City of Redmond, which has a revenue generating business license program, has chosen to allocate any proceeds from business license fees in excess of the cost of implementing their business license program towards economic development or capital improvements.
+Although most cities put any revenue generated from business license fees in their general fund to cover the cost of implementing a business license program and other general government costs, the cities of Redmond and Renton, which have revenue generating business license programs, have chosen to allocate any proceeds from business license fees in excess of the cost of implementing their business license program towards economic development or capital improvements.
 The City of Redmond bases their business license fee on number of employees and charges a rate of \$83.25 per employee.
 This fee is composed of \$28.25 per employee as a base fee, and then an additional \$55 per employee as a surcharge.
 The surcharge is specifically allocated to funding for transportation infrastructure improvements.
-This generates nearly \$2 million of revenue annually for the City's economic development program.
+This generates nearly \$2 million of revenue annually for the City's transportation capital funding related to economic development.